Bovine serum albumin: Function

 BSA, like other serum albumins, is critical in providing oncotic pressure within capillaries, transporting fatty acids, bilirubin, minerals and hormones, and functioning as both an anticoagulant and an antioxidant.
 There are approximately 6 different long chain fatty acid binding sites on the protein, the three strongest of which are located one per each domain.
 BSA can also bind other substances such as salicylate, sulfonamides, bilirubin, and other drugs, which bind to “site 1” in subdomain IIA, while tryptophan, thyroxine, octanoate and other drugs that are aromatic in nature bind to “site 2” in subdomain IIIA.

 Applications

-BSA is often used a model for other serum albumin proteins, especially human serum albumin, to which it is 76% structurally homologous.
+BSA is often used as a model for other serum albumin proteins, especially human serum albumin, to which it is 76% structurally homologous.